 Where to eat along Central Market Area?

-If you are looking for an authentic Asian foodie experience, Lorong Panggung and Jalan Sultan have a number of trendy cafes, bars, and restaurants.
+If you want an authentic Asian foodie experience, Lorong Panggung and Jalan Sultan have several trendy cafes, bars, and restaurants.
 Jalan Sultan is lined with numerous hawker stalls and small restaurants offering a variety of Chinese, Malaysian, and international cuisines.
-You'll find an abundance of local favorites like char kuey teow, Hokkien mee, and satay.
-I personally enjoyed a delicious bowl of beef noodles with tender meat and flavorful broth at Shin Kee Beef Noodles.
+You'll find an abundance of local favourites like char kuey teow, Hokkien mee, and satay.
+I enjoyed a delicious bowl of beef noodles with tender meat and flavorful broth at Shin Kee Beef Noodles.

 A foodcourt at the Central Market offers a wide range of local and continental dishes are very affordable rates.